ACL Repair in Fort Mill

 - Autograft: Donor tissue is harvested from the patient’s quadriceps tendon, patella tendon or hamstring tendon.

 - Allograft: Donor tissue is taken from a tissue bank.

 The best graft option is determined by the age of the patient and desired activity level and is discussed during you pre-operative appointment.

 Recovery and Rehabilitation after ACL Reconstruction or Repair

 Patients will be placed in a knee brace and instructed to begin their ACL rehabilitation program immediately following the ACL surgery.
 Crutches are recommended for approximately two to four weeks following the procedure.
 A functional style of brace may also be used for the first year after returning to activities.
 Patients can expect a full recovery and return to sports activities between six to nine months in the vast majority of cases.

-To speak with ACL Specialist Dr. Glen Feltham at SpecOrtho, please call (803) 548-6464 today to request an appointment.
+To speak with ACL Specialist Dr. Glen Feltham at SpecOrtho, please call (803) 548-6464 to schedule an appointment at our orthopaedic clinic in Fort Mill, SC.
 We’re conveniently located to patients throughout York, Lancaster, Clover and Union counties.